-How To Make Chicken and Brussels Sprouts Sheet Pan Dinner
+How To Make This Chicken and Brussels Sprouts Recipe

 Turn the up the oven to 425 degrees and coat a baking sheet with cooking spray.
 You need a hot oven so that the veggies and chicken can caramelize a little bit.

 Step 2: Make the rice

 Bring the water to a boil and simmer the rice until tender and the water is absorbed.